m4rw3r/qmk_firmware/keyboards/preonic/keymaps/m4rw3r/readme.md

  * Moved `Ctrl`, `GUI`, `Alt` cluster one key to the left
  * Swapped `GUI` and `Alt` to keep them in standard order
+ * Readded the backspace key to the same position as on the planck

+## Modifications on the RAISE layer

+ * F-keys are removed
+ * Added ÅÄÖ€